 The Graphic Design Certificate is designed for students with an interest in exploring graphic design with an emphasis on print media.
 Participants employ analog and digital processes and may elect to work across disciplines as they develop a portfolio of work that represents their personal voice and demonstrates the technical, critical, and analytical skills required of the field.

-- Select four 30-hour courses from those listed under the subject heading Graphic Design; you may also use Color Theory as one of your required studio courses
+- Studio Courses (4): Four 30-hour courses from those listed under the subject heading Graphic Design; you may also use Color Theory as one of your required studio courses

 Total required courses: 6

 Keep track of your certificate requirements as you move through your individualized program using our Graphic Design Certificate Curriculum Guide.

 Note: Required courses may not be offered every term.
 Scheduled courses may not be offered in the student's preferred instructional mode (online or in-person).